lix19937/dnn/gpt2/README.md

 ## Model description

-GPT-2 is a transformers model pretrained on a very large corpus of English data in a self-supervised fashion.
-This means it was pretrained on the raw texts only, with no humans labelling them in any way (which is why it can use lots of publicly available data) with an automatic process to generate inputs and labels from those texts.
-More precisely, it was trained to guess the next word in sentences.
+GPT-2 is a transformers model pretrained on a very large corpus of English data in a **self-supervised** fashion.
+This means it was pretrained on the raw texts only, with **no humans labelling** them in any way (which is why it can use lots of publicly available data) with an automatic process to generate inputs and labels from those texts.
+More precisely, **it was trained to guess the next word in sentences**.

 More precisely, inputs are sequences of continuous text of a certain length and the targets are the same sequence, shifted one token (word or piece of word) to the right.
 The model uses internally a mask-mechanism to make sure the